midhunkalarikkal/FullDomain/Notes/js.md

 	2 .
 3 . if the normal function is calling along with an object the result will be that 		object  // window.x()  = window

 3 .
-Inside a object method the this keyword is result in that object
+Inside an object method the this keyword is result in that object

 `Global Context`
 -----------------